Stipe Pletikosa: International

-On 6 February 2013, Pletikosa played his 100th international match for Croatia, keeping a clean sheet in a 4–0 defeat against South Korea.
+On 6 February 2013, Pletikosa played his 100th international match for Croatia, keeping a clean sheet in a 4–0 win against South Korea.

 In the opening match of the 2014 World Cup, played on 12 June against hosts Brazil, a penalty was given against Croatia that resulted in a 1–1 draw.
 Pletikosa made contact with Neymar's spot kick, but could not prevent it from going in.
 Croatia eventually lost 3–1.
 On 17 July 2014, following the World Cup, Pletikosa announced his retirement from the national team.

 Personal life

 Pletikosa is a practising Roman Catholic who was known to wear a T-shirt with a picture of the Virgin Mary under his uniform for good luck when he played.